-Many factors affect MWHD, i.e. quality, moisture content and particle size of raw plant material, nature and amount of solvent, pH, extraction duration, temperature and microwave power [4].
+Many factors affect MWHD, i.e. quality, moisture content and particle size of raw plant material, nature and amount of solvent, pH, extraction duration, temperature, and microwave power [4].
 Among these factors, the importance of milling is frequently addressed, since uncrushed plant material is less prone to EO release in higher yield.
-Particle size of the EO-bearing plant material reduced via physical milling (desintegration) results in increased surface area and enhances HD efficiency [9].
-Milling provides dual benefit regarding MWHD: solvent diffusion into the cells is enhanced, while cells' rupture under microwave irradiation maximizes the extracted EO yield and enables the release of desired targeted components [1].
+The particle size of the EO-bearing plant material reduced via physical milling (disintegration) results in increased surface area and enhances HD efficiency [9].
+Milling provides a dual benefit regarding MWHD: solvent diffusion into the cells is enhanced, while cells' rupture under microwave irradiation maximizes the extracted EO yield and enables the release of desired targeted components [1].

-Among the main FFEO constituents, dangers of specific alkenylbenzenes must be addressed, as their presence in larger quantities is considered both undesirable and problematic.
-Daily ingestion of plant-based supplements and products containing alkenylbenzenes, proven genotoxic and carcinogenic in animal studies, must be taken as a serious concern for human health and is, therefore, high priority for risk management [17].
-For instance, phenylpropanoid estragole (synonyms: 1-allyl-4-methoxybenzene; 1-methoxy-4-(2propenyl)benzene; chavicyl methyl ether; estragon; isoanethole; methyl chavicol, pallylanisole) stirred some controversies due to its genotoxic and carcinogenic effects on animal models [18], specifically as a weak hepatocarcinogenicity inducer in rodents [16].
-Excessive FFEO heating causes isomerization of trans-anethole into estragole; some MWHDobtained FFEOs had 5.5% higher estragole content [19].
+Among the main FFEO constituents, the dangers of specific alkenylbenzenes must be addressed, as their presence in larger quantities is considered both undesirable and problematic.
+Daily ingestion of plantproducts supplements based and containing alkenylbenzenes, proven genotoxic and carcinogenic in animal studies, must be taken as a serious concern for human health and is, therefore, a high priority for risk management [17].
+For instance, phenylpropanoid estragole (synonyms: 1-allyl-4-methoxybenzene; 1methoxy-4-(2-propenyl)benzene; chavicyl ether; estragon; isoanethole; methyl chavicol, pallylanisole) stirred some controversies due to its genotoxic and carcinogenic effects on animal models [18], specifically as а weak hepatocarcinogenicity inducer in rodents [16].
+Excessive FFEO heating causes isomerization of transanethole into estragole; some MWHD-obtained FFEOs had 5.5% higher estragole content [19].
 Moreover, hepatotoxicity of several monoterpenes including camphor and limonene (also detected in FFEOs) was reported [20].
-In toxicological sence, high(er) intake of products containing mentioned compounds must be restricted, while their frequent ingestion of smaller amounts is still under controversional debate [18].
+In a toxicological sense, high(er) intake of products containing mentioned compounds must be restricted, while their frequent ingestion in smaller amounts is still under controversial debate [18].

-Due to increased global awareness, some consumers especially refuse to buy and consume estragol-containing products.
+Due to increased global awareness, some consumers especially refuse to buy and consume estragole-containing products.
 Therefore, it is necessary to design estragol-free FFEOs' isolation processes, while simultaneously ensuring maximization of their yield and minimization of both time and power consumption.

-In this work, the following steps are covered:

-a) proposition of the "greener" intensified MWHD technique for obtaining trans-anethole-rich and estragole-poor FFEO;

-b) chemical characterization of the isolated FFEO;

-c) comparison of energy consumption, economic and environmental impacts of the proposed MWHD and traditional HD technique and d) evaluation of the MWHD-obtained FFEO's antimicrobial activity, with comparation to those reported for FFEOs isolated via traditional HD.
+In this work, the following steps are covered: (a) proposition of the "greener" intensified MWHD technique for obtaining trans-anethole-rich and estragole-poor FFEO; (b) chemical characterization of the isolated FFEO; (c) comparison of energy consumption, economic and environmental impacts of the proposed MWHD and traditional HD technique and (d) evaluation of the MWHD-obtained FFEO's antimicrobial activity, with comparison to those reported for FFEOs isolated via traditional HD.